Muadh-Adekunle-Monsuru/Second-Semester/CPS 204/Predicate Arguments.md

 Therefore, the conclusion is true: Some animals are not cats.

 Premise: All politicians make promises.
-Premise: Some politicians are dishonest.
+PPremise: Some politicians are dishonest.
 Conclusion: Therefore, some dishonest individuals make promises.

 Solution: